Assault & Battery Lawyer in Connecticut

 Under Connecticut criminal law, the crime of Assault is charged at different levels based on the intent of the attack, the level of harm caused, who the victim was, and whether or not a weapon was used.

-An assault charge is considered a 1st degree assault in CT (most commonly assault with a deadly weapon)(CGS 53a-59), if it involves:
+An assault charge is considered a 1st degree assault (most commonly assault with a deadly weapon), if it involves

-Assault 2nd with a motor vehicle in CT (CGS-53a-60) is similar to assault with a deadly or dangerous weapon.
+Assault with a motor vehicle is similar to assault with a deadly or dangerous weapon.
 If you hit someone with your car, or threaten to run them over, you can face this charge.
 Assault with a vehicle offenses will include a license suspension if you are convicted.
-Assault 2nd with a motor vehicle also means that the driver has consumed alcohol prior to driving but n

 The charge below gives a few examples of some possible penalties.
 Assessing your situation can get very complicated quickly if there are other charges or prior offenses.

-Please call me, your local assault lawyer in Connecticut, for a consultation to get a true understanding of what you are likely facing in your specific case.
+Please call us for a consultation to get a true understanding of what you are likely facing in your specific case.